kmrinal/kmrinal/README.md

 - 👋 Hi, I’m @kmrinal
-- 👀 CTO @ Benlycos.
-I make networked devices do exceptional things. https://benlycos.com
+- 👀 CEO @ HaloWiFi and CTO @ Benlycos.
+I make networked devices do exceptional things.
 - 💞️ I’m looking to collaborate on creating distributed IoT architecture for modern homes.
 An architecture which scales well both in terms of numbers and the services it offers.
 - 📫 I can be reached at kumar@benlycos.com